 When it comes to wall art in transitional interiors, less is often more.
 You want your walls to be a backdrop for your furniture and accessories, not a focal point.

 Too much wall art can make a room feel cluttered and busy.
 Instead, choose a few pieces that are meaningful to you and that will add visual interest without taking over the space.

 If you’re stuck on choosing, go with something classic and timeless like an oil painting or a black-and-white photograph.

-Transitional style furniture typically features clean lines and simple shapes, making it easy to mix and match with other pieces.
+Transitional style furniture typically features clean lines and simple shapes, making mixing and matching with other pieces easy.

 Furniture blends both contemporary design and traditional styles.
 For example, some furniture can have traditional hardware with a modern finish.